BU-NU-CLOUD-F19/Develop_a_containerized_plugin_for_medical_image_analysis_on_Power9/README.md

 # Release Planning
 Sprint planning is conducted on Taiga, which we are still learning how to use: https://tree.taiga.io/project/onesphore-template-for-cloud-computing-fall-2019-bu-3/taskboard/demo-1-7
-* Release #1 (in 2 Weeks)
+* Release #1 - September 26th
-  - Compile FreeSurfer on x86 (Ubuntu or CentOS)
+  - Compile some of Freesurfer on x86
+  - Create a "Hello World!"
+ChRIS plugin

+* Release #2 - October 10th
-  - Containerize FreeSurfer on x86
+  - Compile some of Freesurfer on x86
+  - Figure out design options for containerization

-* Release #2 (in 4 weeks)
+* Release #3 - October 24th
-  - Cross compile x86 to PowerPC architecture
+  - Compile and containerize Freesurfer on x86
+  - Create "Hello World!" container on PowerPC

-* Release #3 (in 6 weeks)
+* Release #4 - November 10th
-  - Instantiate a flag that allows ChRIS to pick which architecture to use on MOC.
+  - Create a containerized ChRIS plugin with mri_convert binary on x86

+* Release #5 - November 21st
+  - Compile mri_convert on Power9
+  - Built pman and pfioh on Power9
+  - Containerize ChRIS plugin with mri_convert on Power9

+* Release #6 - December 7th
+  - Make ChRIS backend instance and integrate plugin

 # Open Questions
 - What is cross-compiling and why should we potentially use it to compile FreeSurfer on PowerPC architecture?